CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/operation.md

 ## Ruler

-Click on the ruler to move the position Cursor to the position where you want to start playback.
+Click (or drag) on the ruler to move the position Cursor to the position where you want to start playback.

 Double-click on the ruler to start playback (or stop during playback) from the clicked position.

 ## Image Display

-You can choose to show a larger image or hide the image from ["Options"](../../option/option).
+Right-click and enable "View Large" to view the image in a larger vertical size.

+By selecting "Other Image Settings" from the right-click menu to display ["Options"](../../option/option), you can make more detailed settings, such as hiding the image.

 ## Audio Track